-Identifier: Requirement identifier Name: Name of the requirement
+R0: Name of the requirement

-Description: Description of the requirement.
+Description Description of the requirement.

-Identifier Name Priority Set by

-R1 SQUID control and usage 1 Customer

-R2 Manual control 3 Customer

-R3 Calibration reminder 2 Customer

-R4 Warning signal 3 Customer

-R5 Create project 1 Customer

-R6 Autosave project 1 Customer

-R7 Load project 1 Customer

-R8 Edit project 2 Customer

-R9 Recalculate derived measurement data 2 Customer

-R10 Append project 2 Customer

-R11 Export to other file formats 1 Customer

-R12 Create a measurement sequence 2 Customer

-R13 Automatic sequence 2 Customer

-R14 Single step sequence 2 Customer

-R15 Pause automatic sequence 2 Customer

-R16 Panic abort 1 Customer

-R17 Numeric presentation of measurements 1 Customer

-R18 Graphic presentation of measurements 4 Customer

-R19 Hotkeys 3 Customer

-R20 Change hotkeys 4 Customer

-QR1 Error free 1 Customer

-QR2 Ease of use 1 Customer

-QR3 Quality of documentation 2 Group

-QR4 Performance 2 Group

-QR5 Expandable architecture 2 Group

-Table 1: Requirements summary

-Priority: Requirement priority from 1 (most important) to 4 (least important)
+Priority Requirement priority from 1 (most important) to 4 (least important)

-Set by: Who set the requirement; client, project team or environment
+Set by Who set the requirement; client, project team or environment

-Use Cases: Use cases derived from this requirement
+Use Cases Use cases derived from this requirement

 4.1 Functional requirements

 Define the services which the software offers and how the software behaves, including error handling.
 May also define things the software shall not do.

 4.1.1 Magnetometer

-Identifier: R1

-Name: SQUID control and usage
+R1: SQUID control and usage

-Description: Able to control Squid-magnetometer and make measurements with it.
+Description Able to control Squid-magnetometer and make measurements with

-Priority: 1

-Set by: Customer
+it.
+Includes the magnetometer configuration settings.

+Priority 1 Set by Client

-Use Cases: UC1, UC2, UC3, UC4, UC5, UC6, UC7, UC8, UC9, UC10, UC11
+Use Cases UC1, UC2, UC3, UC4, UC5, UC6, UC7, UC8, UC9, UC10, UC11

-Identifier: R2

-Name: Manual control
+R2: Manual control

-Description: Able to operate the magnetometer manually.
-User can move and rotate
+Description Able to operate the magnetometer manually.
+User can move and

-sample handler and measure and demagnetize sample.
+rotate sample handler and measure and demagnetize sample.

-Priority: 3
+Priority 3

-Set by: Customer
+Set by Client

-Use Cases: UC11, UC12
+Use Cases UC11, UC12

-Identifier: R3

-Name: Calibration reminder
+R3: Calibration reminder

-Description: Magnetometer must be calibrated every 24 hours.
-The program will remind
+Description Magnetometer must be calibrated every 24 hours.
+The program will

-the user when it would be time to do calibration.
+remind the user when it would be time to do calibration.

-Priority: 2

-Set by: Customer
+Priority 2 Set by Client

-Use Cases: UC8, UC9, UC10
+Use Cases UC8, UC9, UC10

-Identifier: R4

-Name: Warning signal
+R4: Warning signal

-Description: Program should warn user with alarm signal if magnetic field remains on for too long.
-The implementation depends on if the Degaussing System's protocol makes
+Description Program should warn user with alarm signal if magnetic field remains on for too long.
+The implementation depends on if the Degaussing System's protocol makes it possible.

-it possible.
-Priority: 3
+Priority 3

-Set by: Customer
+Set by Client

-Use Cases: UC2, UC3
+Use Cases UC2, UC3

 4.1.2 Project files

-Identifier: R5

-Name: Create project
+R5: Create project

-Description: Create a new project file which will include the measurement sequence, measurement results and information about the sample.
-The file format will be custom
+Description Create a new project file which will include the measurement sequence, measurement results and information about the sample.
+The

-made for this program.
+file format will be custom made for this program.

-Priority: 1
+Priority 1

+Set by Client

-Set by: Customer Use Cases: UC19
+Use Cases UC19

-Identifier: R6

-Name: Autosave project
+R6: Autosave project

-Description: Program will save measurement data and project information after every
+Description Program will save measurement data and project information after

-measurement step and modification.
+every measurement step and modification.

+Priority 1

+Set by Client

+Use Cases UC1, UC2, UC3, UC6, UC7, UC8, UC9, UC10, UC11, UC18,

+UC22, UC23, UC24, UC25, UC26

+R7: Load project

+Description Saved projects can be loaded into program.

+Priority 1

+Set by Client

+Use Cases UC20

+R8: Edit project

+Description Ability edit project information and measurement data afterwards.

+[2005-03-02 The editable data fields will be decided

+LATER.]

+Priority 2

+Set by Client

+Use Cases UC22

+R9: Recalculate derived measurement data

+Description When the measurement data or the mass/volume of the specimen is

+changed, recalculate all numbers that have been derived from the

+modified data.